 Right now, I’m feeling the same.
 Only worse this time, as this was one of the most intense trips I’ve ever been on.
 Not only the second longest but also the one where I spent quite some time by myself.
 Leaving me with lots of opportunities to muse on all that I had seen and experienced.

 Back to the phrase “Happiness only real when shared”.
 Four years ago I didn’t have a smartphone so I didn’t share my pictures and experiences, at least not right away.
-This time, Martijn bought me an Alaskan simcard, so I could make phonecalls without facing an extremely high phonebill upon return back home.
+This time I have a local simcard so I could make phonecalls without facing an extremely high phonebill upon return back home.
 To my surprise, the 4G network is awesome in Alaska and I had internet almost everywhere.
 So I shared my happiness with you.
 It kind of comes with the job when you are a blogger but even as I made this trip as a non-blogger, I shared my shit.
 Mostly on my personal Facebook page but some of it on my public channels.
 My friends started to send me messages.
 That I looked happy, being back in Alaska, and that they thought I’m a badass for ice-climbing with my bruised ankle.

 All of this made me think … and it made me happy, or at least, that’s what it felt like.
 Was it happiness though?
 Would I have felt differently if I didn’t share those pictures?
 To tell you the truth, I don’t know.
 I makes me think about why we share all those happy moments.
 Would you still enjoy the same amount of happiness when you don’t share it with anyone?
 If you just keep it to yourself and, if that’s the case, the person you are with?
 A couple of years ago, I decided to become “a blogger” and share my life with everyone.
 Or at least, some of it.
 It seems like the more followers you get, the more you share.
 One year ago I could easily leave social media for a week or longer.
 That’s different nowadays, or at least that’s what it feels like.
 Sometimes it makes me tired and I want to run away from it all as fast as I can, this whole thing called sharing happiness.
 Because basically, that’s what I do.
 I don’t like to share my sad moments, because that’s not what people want to hear.
 Sharing happiness is what I do…